Go to content

 Art

-The artistic collection owes its origin to donations from prominent figures of 20th-century Vilafranca.
-In 1972, Manuel Trens donated his collection of liturgical art to the museum, which includes paintings, sculptures, and goldsmithing from Catalonia and Castile, dating from the 12th to the 19th centuries, as well as an important collection of Catalan drawings and paintings from the second half of the 19th century and the first half of the 20th century.
-The collection features notable works by academic artists such as Claudi Lorenzale, Lluís Rigalt, Simó Gómez, and Pau Milà; landscape painters like Dionís Baixeras and Josep Berga; modernists such as Josep Masriera, Joan Llimona, Joan Brull, Joaquim Mir, Josep Mirabent, Lluïsa Vidal, and Alexandre de Riquer; and noucentists like Josep Obiols, Enric Casanovas, Francesc Domingo, Darius Vilàs, Antoni Vila Arrufat, and others.
-The collection also includes paintings from the legacies of major families in the wine sector, such as the Pladellorens and Berger collections, featuring artists like Masriera, Eliseu Meifrèn, Josep Maria Tamburini, Xavier Gosé, Ricard Urgell, Roig i Soler, Alexandre de Cabanyes, and Armand Cardona Torrandell.
-In 1978, Joan Bonet i Baltà donated his ceramics collection.
-The more than 1,500 pieces are a unique testimony to the history of ceramic production in the Catalan Countries from the 14th to the 19th centuries.
-The collection also includes pieces from other important centers in Spain, such as Triana, Muel, Toledo, and Talavera de la Reina.
+The art collection owes its origin to the donations of illustrious figures from Vilafranca in the twentieth century.
+In 1972, Manuel Trens donated his collection of liturgical art to the museum, made up of paintings, sculptures and gold and silver work of Catalan and Castilian origin, dating from the 12th to the 19th century, as well as an important collection of Catalan drawings and paintings from the second half of the 19th century and the first half of the 20th century.
+Featuring the outstanding presence of works by diverse academics: Claudi Lorenzale, Lluís Rigalt, Simó Gómez and Pau Milà; landscape painters: Dionís Baixeras, Josep Berga; modernists: Josep Masriera, Joan Llimona, Joan Brull, Joaquim Mir, Josep Mirabent, Lluïsa Vidal and Alexandre de Riquer; and noucentistes: Josep Obiols, Enric Casanovas, Francesc Domingo, Darius Vilàs, Antoni Vila Arrufat, etc.